FuelLabs/fuels-ts/apps/docs/src/guide/cli/commands.md

 Otherwise, you can use [`fuel-up`](https://docs.fuel.network/docs/fuelup/installation/) to get it up and running.

-Check if it's ok with:
+Check if it's working correctly with:

 ```console
 forc --version